davegregg/assessment-react-jeopardy-lite/README.md

 * Display the question, category, and point value returned from the API
 * Create a way to keep track of the user's score
 * Provide a way for the user to submit an answer to the question
-* If the answer is correct then add the point value of the question to the to the user's score.
+* If the answer is correct then add the point value of the question to the user's score.
 * If the answer is wrong, subtract the point value from the user's score.
 * After the user answers a question display another random question from the API.